peterdyer7/fullsapps-blog/blog/aws/2019-2-21-aws-amplify-authorization-pattern.md

 2. API - we must be using AWS AppSync (GraphQL) for our API from Amplify as outlined here (amplify add api): https://aws-amplify.github.io/docs/js/api.
 3. We must be using the @model directive to tie our API to an AWS DynamoDB backend as outlined here: https://aws-amplify.github.io/docs/cli/graphql#model.

-Fortunately, these prerequisites represent a common pattern for using Amplify (we have followed this same pattern in other [posts](calling-aws-appsync-or-any-graphql-api-2).
+Fortunately, these prerequisites represent a common pattern for using Amplify (we have followed this same pattern in other posts, like [this one](/blog/calling-aws-appsync-or-any-graphql-api-part2).

 With our app setup per the prerequisites above we can use the @auth directive.
 This allows us to add authorization rules to the GraphQL schema we are already defining using the @model directive.
 Using the @auth directive we can accomplish a lot with very little code.